ispyhumanfly/operator/README.md

 # operator
-A unified abstraction of the Amazon, Microsoft and Google Cloud APIs.
+A unified abstraction of the Amazon, Microsoft and Google cloud APIs.